Content Creator Expense Tracker — Track Income & Expenses, File Taxes Confidently

 How It Works — 3 Steps

 - Connect Gmail.
 Sign in with Google.
-ExpenseBot gets read-only access to your inbox — it can never modify or delete email.
+ExpenseBot reads your inbox to find receipts and adds a label so it doesn't process the same one twice — it never sends email and never permanently deletes anything.
 The overnight scan finds platform payout notifications (AdSense, Patreon, OnlyFans, Twitch, Spotify, Apple Podcasts, Bandcamp, Buy Me a Coffee, etc.) and equipment/software receipts (Sweetwater, B&H, Amazon, Adobe, App Store, Google Play).
 Your personal email stays private — the AI only reads receipts and payout emails.

 - Connect your bank via Plaid (optional).
 Plaid matches deposits to platform payouts so nothing slips through the cracks, and surfaces card swipes (gear from Adorama, gas to a shoot, hotel for VidCon) that didn't generate a Gmail receipt.
 You get a deposit-by-deposit reconciliation against your Income tab.